nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 ---
 ### Delete a Plan: `plan /delete`
 Removes an existing plan from the plan list.
+Deleting a plan will also remove it from the days that it has been assigned to in your 7-day workout schedule.

 Format: `plan /delete <plan index number>`